Lost City of Z: History

-Fawcett found a document known as Manuscript 512, held at the National Library of Brazil, believed to have been written by Portuguese bandeirante João da Silva Guimarães.
-According to the document, in 1753, a group of bandeirantes discovered the ruins of an ancient city that contained arches, a statue, and a temple with hieroglyphs.
+Fawcett found a document known as Manuscript 512, held at the National Library of Brazil, attributed to Portuguese bandeirante João da Silva Guimarães, but of dubious veracity.
+According to the document, in 1753, a group of bandeirantes discovered the ruins of an ancient city that contained Greco-Roman architecture, arches, a statue, and a temple with hieroglyphs, as well as a mountainous range described "Brazilian Alps".
 He described the city ruins in great detail without giving its location.

 Manuscript 512 was written after explorations made in the sertão of the province of Bahia.
 Fawcett intended to pursue finding this city as a secondary goal after "Z".
 He was preparing an expedition to find "Z" when World War I broke out and the British government suspended its support.
 Fawcett returned to Britain and served on the Western Front during the war.

-In 1920, after the war ended, Fawcett undertook a personal expedition to find the city, but withdrew after suffering from fever and having to shoot his pack animal.
-On a second expedition in 1925, Fawcett, his son Jack, and Jack's friend Raleigh Rimmel disappeared in the Mato Grosso jungle.
+In 1920, after the war ended, Fawcett undertook a personal expedition to Mato Grosso (interestingly, not on the same region as Bahia) to find the city, but withdrew after suffering from fever and having to shoot his pack animal.
+On a second expedition in 1925, Fawcett, his son Jack, and Jack's friend Raleigh Rimmel disappeared while exploring the jungles of Mato Grosso.

 Researchers believe that Fawcett may have been influenced in his thinking by information obtained from indigenous people about the archaeological site of Kuhikugu, near the headwaters of the Xingu River.
 In 2022, the remains of settlements near Llanos de Moxos were surveyed using lidar.
-The sites contain the ruins of pyramids, causeways, and other infrastructure, supporting Fawcett's theory about ancient settlements in the Amazon.
+The sites contain the ruins of mounds, causeways, and other infrastructure, supporting Fawcett's theory about ancient settlements in the Amazon, although the settlements found in Llanos de Moxos do not fit the description given by Manuscript 512.

 In popular culture

 The city is the focus of the 1991 novel Indiana Jones and the Seven Veils.

 In 2005, the American journalist David Grann published an article in The New Yorker on Fawcett's expeditions and findings, titled "The Lost City of Z".
 In 2009 he developed it into a book of the same title, and in 2016 it was adapted by writer-director James Gray into a film of the same name starring Charlie Hunnam, Robert Pattinson, Tom Holland, and Sienna Miller.

-In 2019 "The Lost City of Z" was mentioned in the episode 133 of the podcast The Magnus Archives, in the form of a fictional retelling of the expedition of de Colonel Percy Harrison Fawcett.
+In 2019 "The Lost City of Z" was mentioned in the episode 133 of the podcast The Magnus Archives, in the form of a fictional retelling of the expedition of Colonel Percy Harrison Fawcett.